-Update Summary Action for firms FOS - Quarterly Complaints Data The Financial Ombudsman Service (FOS) published their Quarterly complaints data: Q1 2024/25 Action to Take:

-Overall, they received 74,645 new complaints between April and June 2024.

-- This is an increase of 70% compared to 43,953 reported in the same period the previous year. - On average, across all financial products we upheld 37% of the cases we resolved this quarter in favour of the consumer. - Credit cards were the most complained about product in the first three months of this financial year.
+Update Summary Action for firms FOS - Quarterly Complaints Data The Financial Ombudsman Service (FOS) published their Quarterly complaints data: Q1 2024/25 Action to Take: Overall, they received 74,645 new complaints between April and June 2024.
+You can read the data report here.
+Date Published: 29 August 2024 This is an increase of 70% compared to 43,953 reported in the same period the previous year.
+On average, across all financial products we upheld 37% of the cases we It makes for interesting reading and provides valuable insight as to where brokers and insurers can improve service, products and consumer outcomes. resolved this quarter in favour of the consumer. • Credit cards were the most complained about product in the first three months of this financial year.
+If you need any help building or implementing a robust compliance plan for an established business or start-up, please get in touch with us today.